pratapppv/graphics/README.md

 # graphics
-Hey all so heres the new VC++ graphics library.
-Works only on windows for now
+Hey all!
+So here's the new VC++ graphics library.
+Works only on Windows for now lol xD.